Impact on climate and environment

 - GRI 305-5

 Implenia’s CO2 emissions vary from year to year, because they do not depend solely on the amount of work done or on the technologies used, but also on the nature of the services customers require.
-It makes a difference, for example, whether our tunnellers have to use the drill and blast method or a tunnel boring machine.
+It makes a difference, for example, whether our tunnellers use the drill and blast method or a tunnel boring machine, or whether projects are in particularly energy intensive phases.
+The construction industry – including Implenia – still does a lot of work using diesel-powered equipment and vehicles, so a transition to electric vehicles and machinery brings great potential to significantly reduce Scope-1 greenhouse gas emissions.

 Category | Definition |